We are an independent, local charity

 Sue is the newest edition to our team.
 Sue works hard behind the scenes ensuring that the rest of the team have the time and resources to deliver our services and activities.

-Lauren is our Eye Clinic Liaison Officer and supports people who are newly diagnosed or are experiencing sight loss.
+Vanessa is our Eye Clinic Liaison Officer and supports people who are newly diagnosed or are experiencing sight loss.

 Sue visits members in their own homes, assessing needs and offering information and support.
 Sue is also our voted for Trip Team Leader.